Co-Branding Partnerships and Joint Ventures: When It Works and Creating the Proper Deal Documents to Protect Your Client’s Interests

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel to companies involved in or considering co-branding partnerships.
+This CLE course will provide guidance to counsel to companies involved in or considering co-branding partnerships.
 The panel will examine the factors companies should consider before entering a partnership.
 The panel will also discuss structuring of the agreement, pitfalls of co-branding, and addressing disputes when problems arise.

 - Considerations companies need to think about before agreeing to co-brand